Economy of Cuba: Industry

 Industrial production accounted for almost 37% of Cuban GDP or US$6.9 billion and employed 24% of the population, or 2,671,000 people, in 1996.
 A rally in sugar prices in 2009 stimulated investment and development of sugar processing.

+Biotechnology and pharmaceutics

+In the 1980s, Cuban scientists developed a vaccine against a strain of bacterial meningitis B, which eliminated what had been a serious disease on the island.
+The Cuban vaccine is used throughout Latin America.

+The Center of molecular immunology (CIM) developed nimotuzumab, a monoclonal antibody used to treat cancer.
+Nimotuzumab is an inhibitor of epidermal growth factor receptor (EGFR), which is over-expressed in many cancers.
+Nimotuzumab is now being developed with international partners.

 In 2003 Cuba's biotechnology and pharmaceutical industry was gaining in importance.
 Among the products sold internationally are vaccines against various viral and bacterial pathogens.
-For example, the drug Heberprot-P was developed as a cure for diabetic foot ulcer and had success in many developing countries.
-Cuba has also done pioneering work on the development of drugs for cancer treatment.
+Cuba has done pioneering work on the development of drugs for cancer treatment.

-Scientists such as V. Verez-Bencomo were awarded international prizes for their biotechnology and sugar cane contributions.

-Biotechnology
+During the COVID-19 pandemic, Cuba developed two COVID-19 vaccines.
+Soberana 02 is produced by the Pasteur Institute of Iran and the Finlay Institute, a Cuban epidemiological research institute.
+Abdala was developed by the Center for Genetic Engineering and Biotechnology in Cuba.
 Cuba's biotechnology sector developed in response to the limitations on technology transfer, international financing, and international trade resulting from the United States embargo.
 The Cuban biotechnology sector is entirely state-owned.